 - File for a bond reduction hearing

-If you partner with a Combs Waterkotte criminal defense attorney in the Franklin County, MO area, you’re not just choosing a leading criminal defense attorney in and around Franklin County, MO – you are securing your rights, your freedom, and your future.
-Along with trustworthy criminal defense attorneys, our legal team is available 24/7 and offers experience and expertise in the following areas for Franklin County, MO residents:
+When you hire a Combs Waterkotte Franklin County, MO criminal defense attorney, you’re not just choosing a top-rated criminal defense attorney in Franklin County, MO and throughout Missouri – you’re safeguarding your rights, your freedom, and your future.
+Along with knowledgeable criminal defense attorneys, our team is available 24/7 and provides experience and expertise in the following areas for Franklin County, MO residents:

-A Full-Service Franklin County, MO Criminal Defense Firm
+A Comprehensive Franklin County, MO Criminal Defense Firm

 At Combs Waterkotte, our experienced Franklin County, MO criminal defense attorneys represent clients facing every type of criminal charge—from minor traffic violations and misdemeanors to the most serious felony and federal cases.